 Deep in her unknown day’s employ.

-In the next line the nature of the scene is further illuminated.
+In the next stanza of ‘Lines Written in Kensington Gardens’, the nature of the scene is further illuminated.
 The speaker is most certainly not alone.
 He notes that every once in awhile a “child will cross” the glade he is relaxing in and bring his “nurse his broken toy.”
 This is a place that attracts different types of people.
 Each takes something different from the gardens.

 Here at my feet what wonders pass,